paniyaharsh9-netizen/aiml-batch/README.md

 # aiml-batch
-this is to learn the git and github
+this is to learn the git and github.